 How we decide when to grit the roads

-Decisions are made daily based on local forecasts and on road temperatures rather than air temperatures.
-Salting is likely to take place whenever road temperatures are forecast to fall below +1ºC and ice is expected to form.
+Decisions are made daily, based on local forecasts and on predicted road temperatures rather than air temperatures.
+Salting is likely to take place when road temperatures are going to fall below +1ºC and ice might form.

-- Readings are taken from monitoring stations around the county.
-These stations monitor ground temperature as the decision to salt is based on the temperature of the roads rather than air.
+- Readings are taken from weather stations around the county.
+These stations check ground temperature.
+The decision to salt is based on the temperature of the roads rather than air.
 Residual salt levels are also monitored

-- As well as the technical reports, experience and team work plays a big part in deciding when to send the gritters out.
+- As well as the reports, experience and team work plays a big part in deciding when to send the gritters out.

 Why roads may still be icy

-No guarantee can be given that roads will always be completely clear of ice or snow.
+After gritting, no promise can be given that roads will always remain clear of ice or snow.
 Forecasts are only prediction of the future.
 They are mostly very accurate, but they can change at times.
 Falling temperatures after rain is always a problem.
 It takes around 2 hours for an entire grit run.
 If we have to wait for rain to clear before we salt, wet roads may freeze before they are salted.
-We can not salt during wet weather as the salt would be washed away.
+We can’t salt during rain as the salt would be washed away.

-Two decisions are made over gritting in Buckinghamshire – one for the north of the county and one for the south.
-This is due to a range of weather conditions and road temperatures may vary.
+Two decisions are made over gritting in Buckinghamshire.
+There is one for the north of the county and one for the south.
+This is due to a range of weather conditions and road temperatures.

 Once a decision has been made, a Twitter alert is sent out.
 You can follow us on Twitter @tfbalerts for daily updates.